Autocars Co.

 Autocars Co.
 Ltd. (אוטוקרס) of Haifa, Israel, was Israel's first car manufacturer.

 History

 Autocars Ltd, founded in 1957, made fiberglass-shelled cars that were popular in Israel during the 1960s and 1970s.
 Government agencies were forced to buy them.
 This released onto the market thousands of low-priced second hand vehicles.
 Although their style and finish left something to be desired, Autocar's use of Ford and Triumph engines made them reliable cars which kept their value for years.
 The manufacturing of these cars ceased during the 1980s, and Israel's only remaining car making company today is AIL.

 Autocars manufactured its own car models under the Sabra (Hebrew: צברה) brand.
-The line included a station wagon, pick-up and the Sabra Sport, a sport car derived from Reliant.
+The line included a station wagon, pick-up and the Sabra Sport, a sports car derived from Reliant.